Old Topic, New View:

 2) Right Tool:

 In addition, You have to choose the right tool to document the requirements.
-Tools should be easy to use for nontechnical stake holders too.
+Tools should be easy to use for nontechnical stakeholders too.

 The tool should cover all the aspects of the requirements such as user stories, validation criteria, discussion board, etc. We use “Trello” to capture requirements.

-3) Objective Based Meetings:
+3) Objective-Based Meetings:

 4) Make it Visual:

 The screen of the software application should capture visually by the business analyst.
 The visual representation helps a lot to come to a common understanding.
 The vision of the software product will get better with better visuals.
 This visual not necessarily have to be HTML.
-A screen drawn on paper with the pencil could help too.
+A screen drawn on paper with a pencil could help too.
 We use Balsamiq to capture the screen mock-ups.
 Product stakeholders could see the moving parts of the application even before it’s developed in the Balsamiq mockups.

 5) Technical Landscape:

-When the idea is discussed to document the requirements it is always a good practice to avoid thinking about technological landscape.
+When the idea is discussed to document the requirements it is always a good practice to avoid thinking about the technological landscape.
 The intention of the requirement gathering is to document the business need first.
 There may be a ready-made technical solution available.
 “Technical” discussion needs to happen on the “Solutioning” phase.
 To think about technical bottlenecks in the requirements gathering phase might impact the documentation process.

 6) Process Standards:

-Mutual Acceptance on the following are important:
+Mutual Acceptance of the following are important: